wp-plugins/soundy-background-music/readme.txt

 * &nbsp;&nbsp;&nbsp;&nbsp;Button transparency
 * Seamlessly integrated button designer allows the Play/Pause button to precisely and exactly fit any website design.

-Here are examples of Soundy implementations:
+Here are examples of Soundy Background Music implementations:

 * Ivy & Mario's website: [www.hanstylewedding.com](http://www.hanstylewedding.com/)
 * Swiss pianist, Magali Bourquin's website: [www.magalibourquin.com](http://www.magalibourquin.com/)

-In Magali Bourquin's Soundy implementation, the background sound is enabled for all pages but only the homepage has the Autoplay option set.
+In Magali Bourquin's Soundy Background Music implementation, the background sound is enabled for all pages but only the homepage has the Autoplay option set.
 As for the Play/Pause button, custom images have been uploaded to replace the default ones and the button is statically positioned with a call to the soundy_button() function from the header.php file.

 = Docs & Support =

-You can find [Tutorial](http://www.webartisan.ch/en/products/soundy-free/#wa_tutorial), [FAQ](http://www.webartisan.ch/en/products/soundy-free/#wa_FAQ), [Examples](http://www.webartisan.ch/en/products/soundy-free/#wa_examples) and more detailed information about **Soundy** plugin on [WebArtisan.ch](http://www.webartisan.ch/en/products/soundy-free/).
+You can find [Tutorial](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_tutorial), [FAQ](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_FAQ), [Examples](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_examples) and more detailed information about **Soundy** plugin on [WebArtisan.ch](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/).
 If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check [Soundy's Support Forum](http://wordpress.org/support/plugin/soundy-background-music) on WordPress.org.
 If you can't locate any topics that pertain to your particular issue, post a new topic for it.
-**Soundy** Plugin Home Page: [www.webartisan.ch/en/products/soundy-free](http://www.webartisan.ch/en/products/soundy-free/)
+**Soundy Background Music** Plugin Home Page: [webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/)

 == Installation ==